Dear Startups: I Hate Subscription Services

 - Lack of customer retention.
 If a user pays upfront for a product, they will feel compelled to use it daily to get their money’s worth.
 Building brand loyalty allows companies to upsell more items and services, gaining a cult following.
 Companies like Birchbox and subscription apps, on the other hand, can have up to a 20% monthly churn rate.

 - Boom and Bust model.
 Box of the Month and high-profile subscription services like Quibi raise millions (and the case of the latter 1.75 billion) in funding, yet fizzle out just as fast, burning through the capital on expensive marketing campaigns and celebrity endorsements rather than long-term investment or delivering actual value to the customer.
-Highly reminiscent of dropshipping.
+Highly reminiscent of dropshipping scams.

-While SaaS models work wonderfully for B2B and many industries, some apps and programs are best sold as-is, a buy-once and forget about it deal, which may not make the company a unicorn but can result in everyone involved living comfortable, financially secure lives with the resources to invest in their next great idea.
+While SaaS models work wonderfully for B2B and many industries, some apps and programs are best sold as-is, a buy-once and forget about it deal, which may not make the company an infinite-growth unicorn but can result in everyone involved living comfortable, financially secure lives with the resources to invest in their next great idea.
 Upselling through in-app purchases and notifications for other products in your ecosystem is easier when customers keep using your app because they don’t have to pay every week or month to maintain it.

 And to Adobe?
 I’m no anarchist, but keep this up and watch the number of pirated copies of your software grow exponentially.